Enhancing Transportation: Connecting TSMO and Performance Management

 The Federal Highway Administration (FHWA) defines transportation performance management (TPM) as "a strategic approach that uses system information to make investment and policy decisions to achieve National performance goals."2 Due to its data-driven approach, TPM enables transportation managers to set targets, report on progress toward those targets, and make informed investment decisions.
 This is the same objectives-driven, performance-based approach for improving the operational performance of the transportation system through TSMO.

-Many performance management efforts at departments of transportation (DOTs) and metropolitan transportation organizations (MPOs) benefit from the use of TSMO because it offers lower cost strategies to improve the efficient, reliable operation of the transportation system in the near term.
+Many performance management efforts at departments of transportation (DOTs) and metropolitan planning organizations (MPOs) benefit from the use of TSMO because it offers lower cost strategies to improve the efficient, reliable operation of the transportation system in the near term.
 TSMO strategies help regions and States reach performance targets, most notably travel time reliability and congestion targets.
 For example, traffic incident management targets one of the root causes of unreliable travel.

 Data and tools used to support TSMO can also be applied to performance management.
 Travel data collected from probes and traffic management centers can identify unreliable highway segments that can be targeted for improvement.
 Analysis tools and models developed for operations can be part of a performance management process to estimate the effects of investments on mobility.
 Additionally, operations data is important to setting realistic and meaningful targets for travel time reliability and delay performance measures.